PhyBlock/PhyBlock_Documentation/README.rst

-Template for the Read the Docs tutorial
+Our repository for the documentation of our coursework project
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+Our app allows for easy communication and organisation in a project

-Read the tutorial here:
+Read the tutorial for readthedocs here:

 https://docs.readthedocs.io/en/stable/tutorial/